 I typically don’t do Rutschblock tests as much anymore.
 I prefer the Extended Column Test [ECT].
 There are times when a Rutschblock test is necessary, but it is becoming an outdated form of stability test.
 I also use the Rutschblock cord as a cornice cutter (aka cornice bomb).
 I keep mine in a small nylon bag which can be filled with snow or weighed to toss over a cornice lip.
 The total length 7m, which is a meter longer than the standard, but the extra length comes in handy for cornices.

 I know a lot of you use a snow probe for measurements in a profile.
 I am pretty anal about exact measurements because I use SnowPilot to graph out all snow study pits.
 I’m not saying probes are shooting from the hip, but “roughly 10cm” doesn’t cut it for me.
 I like precision.
 I pull temp gradients every 20cm and want to know exactly where fluctuations are occurring.
 For that I carry a BCA ruler.
-It’s light weight, locks, and doesn’t bother me to carry.
+It’s light The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight, locks, and doesn’t bother me to carry.

 I also carry a natural fiber 2″ brush for brushing layers in the profile.
 It is especially effective in brushing away hardness of F-4F< revealing layers more easily than wiping with a glove.
 I modified mine to fit in the snow study kit and eliminate unnecessary weight.
 As you can see, I also spray painted it high vis (pink is sexy!) – once you lose a few of these you will see why.